CSSP Future Scholars

 2. Have graduated from a high school in California.

 4. Be disadvantaged because of economic, educational or environment background by fitting into any ONE of the following categories: Little or no education in family beyond high school; first person in family to attend college; low socioeconomic level of students in your high school; not counseled towards a college education; migrant family pattern and/or rural home location; live in a poverty area; come from a large family; and/or “other.”

 5. Be either a first year freshman or first year transfer student.
 (Note: After the 3rd week of the fall semester, open to all student class levels.)

 FINANCIAL AID RECIPIENTS PLEASE NOTE:

-Career Services Counselors and staff are not qualified to make any financial aid determinations.
+Career Development Center Counselors and staff are not qualified to make any financial aid determinations.
 Therefore, before applying to this program, you should discuss your financial aid package with the Financial Aid Office, Joyal Administration 296, 559.278.2182, to verify that you have eligibility to earn the scholarship on top of your financial aid package.